Dixitkotak/translate-json-data/src/README.md

 { "hello": { "Hello": "Ciao" }}

-this has made to only translate value, but not the property name. this has been tasted with as large as a 15000-word JSON files.
+this has made to only translate value, but not the property name. this has been tasted with as large as a 15000-word JSON file.

+Direrct stackblitz link is : https://stackblitz.com/edit/angular-api-call-from-scratch-mhdmif?file=src%2Fapp%2Fapp.component.ts